seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 **Taker on both legs.** A stop exit is a stop-market order; charging entry as taker too errs to the safe side.
-Round trip = 0.10 % of notional = 0.10 %·L of margin.

-**Seven days everywhere,** so the leverage engine, the funding block and this one cannot disagree.
+Round trip = 0.10 % of notional = 0.10 %·L of margin. **Seven days everywhere,** so the leverage engine, the funding block and this one cannot disagree.

 **No threshold on the scratch probability, deliberately.** Whether a 47 % chance of scratching is worth removing stop risk depends on the Boss's own hit rate, which the system has never measured.
 A traffic light would look like a measured verdict without being one.

-**The scratch number is the point of the block.** Moving a stop to break-even is normally believed free.
-On XRP-like inputs (Vol 0.9 %/h, 1R = 9.1 %) noise drags price back to break-even within 7 days in **47 %** of weeks.
+The scratch number is the point of the block: moving a stop to break-even is normally believed free, and on XRP-like inputs (Vol 0.9 %/h, 1R = 9.1 %) noise drags price back to break-even within 7 days in **47 %** of weeks.

 Degenerate cases are named, not hidden: `inv.capped` → the arm inherits a drawn stop and says so · costs ≥ 1R → the arm collapses onto break-even and the